Defining relationship types

 Navigate to an entity details page.
 In the upper right corner, click Configure entity.

-Click the Relationships tab.
+Click the Relationships link on the left.

-At the top of the Relationship Type section, click the dropdown to select which relationship type you are configuring connections for.
+At the top of the Relationship Type section, click the dropdown to select which relationship type you are configuring connections for.\

 After selecting the relationship type, you can search for and select entities in the Sources dropdown and in the Destinations dropdown.